nerdslab/xray-thc/README.md

 Python notebooks for pulling down the data from BossDB, along with an instructional README, are provided in the "data_access_notebooks" directory.
 See the Requirements below needed to use BossDB for data access.

+## Getting Started
+If you'd like to get started, check out our [Python notebook](https://github.com/nerdslab/xray-thc/blob/master/analysis_notebooks/Prasad20_analyses.ipynb) for analyzing the microstructure in different ROIs, and generating the analyses provided in Figure 2 and 3 in the paper.

 ## Dataset Description
 This dataset consists of a 3D brain volume, generated via microCT, spanning from hypothalamus to cortex.
 The dataset has dimension 720x1420x5805 (z,y,x), with a 1.17um isotropic voxel volume.
 The brain areas available are Cortex, Striatum, TRN, VP, Zona Incerta, Internal Capsule, Hypothalamus, and Corpus Callosum.
 Human-annotated ground truth data are available for both brain area classification and samples for microstructure segmentation of 4 brain areas.